atran0802/wbdv-assignments/README.md

 ## 1. Usability and User Experience
 ### Successes
+- less text content (easy to scan page) includes read more button if users are interested
+- The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify.
+- The call to action button is large and grabs users attention "Get Started"
+- hover feature (icon enlarge or change colour)

 ### Failures

-- hover feature (icon enlarge or change colour)
-- less text content (easy to scan page) includes read more button if users are interested
-- navigation bar menu items have short and relevant names (easy for users to read)

-- call to action button is large and grabs users attention "Get Started"

 - hides terms and conditions
 - has differnet language options
-- Navigation top of page
 - 24/7 online technical support

 - footer displays links to other areas of webpage